Fix: Application made too many requests (Error 0x80860010)

 Opening LAN Settings

-8. Uncheck the “Use a proxy server for LAN” box under the proxy server.
+8. Uncheck “Use a proxy server for your LAN“.

-9. Click OK and relaunch the programs on the Microsoft Store.
+9. Click OK and restart your programs from the Microsoft Store.

 Turning off Proxy server for LAN